Can You Get An Induction Hob With Knobs? – Options Explored

 To top it all off, this smart hob comes embedded with WiFi, opening up a new world of connected cooking.
 If you’re into that sort of thing.

 Check out the latest prices and availability at:

 Gaggenau Flex Induction Cooktop 400 Series

-This innovative cooktop gives you the freedom to combine cooking areas thanks to its Flex Function, allowing for free positioning of cookware with an automatic extension up to 30 cm in width.
+This innovative cooktop gives you the freedom to combine cooking areas thanks to its Flex Function, allowing for free positioning of cookware.
 This means you can use differently-sized pots and pans, maximizing your cooking options.

 The user-friendly control system features an electronic power control in 12 stages, complemented by a two-colour display for easy operation.
 It also includes a frying sensor function, a booster function for fast heating, a stopwatch for precise cooking times, a short-term timer, and an options menu for additional convenience.

 The Gaggenau Cooktop comes with beautiful solid stainless steel knobs, available in black as well, along with a frameless design that allows for a flush installation, creating a sleek, uninterrupted surface on your kitchen counter.

 Honestly, this thing is not only beautiful but it’s well-built with all the features you could ever want.
 It just has the price tag to match.